AVSystem/developer-zone/docs/LwM2M_Client/Nordic/Runtime_certificate.md

         The runtime certificate and private key configuration do not work with other boards.

 ## Build and flash the device
-0. Connect the nRF9160DK board to a USB port of your machine.
+0. Connect the nRF9160 DK board to a USB port of your machine.
 0. Go to your local **Anjay-zephyr-client/demo** directory
 0. Set manifest file to `west-nrf.yml`, and do `west update`: